foss-ag/website_hack-and-snack/README.md

 cd website_hack-and-snack
 ```

-- Make sure to initialise the theme submodule
+- Make sure to initialise the theme submodule and check if it's the master branch.
 ```
 cd themes/beautifulhugo
 git submodule update --init --recursive